The Listener (TV series): NBCUniversal International Networks

-The series began airing on NBCUniversal International Networks’s 13th Street in France, the United Kingdom, Czech Republic, Spain and Poland, Universal Channel in Belgium (the Netherlands), Spain, Norway, and Italy, Diva Universal in Finland and Poland, and Studio Universal in Bulgaria.
+The series began airing on NBCUniversal International Networks’s 13th Street in France.

 Canada

 The series was broadcast in Canada on CTV.
 It premiered on CTV on June 3, 2009.

 CTV renewed the series for a second season, premiering February 8, 2011, and a third premiering May 30, 2012.

 On July 25, 2012, Bell Media announced the series was ordered for a fourth season.
 It premiered May 29, 2013.

 On October 7, 2013, CTV renewed the series for a fifth and final season consisting of 13 episodes.
 It premiered on Monday, May 26, 2014.
-In August 2014, CTV announced that they had cancelled the show.
-The series finale aired on August 18, 2014.
+In August 2014, CTV announced that they had canceled the show.
+The series finale aired on August 18, 2014 at 9 p.m.

-The series finale (episode #65) aired at 9 p.m.
-ET on Monday, August 18, 2014.

 Series star Craig Olejnik said in a ctv.ca finale interview that "I think (executive producer) Peter Mohan and the writers did a good job of wrapping up some of the bigger ideas that we have presented.
 Something comes full circle that people have been waiting for, for a long time".